The History of Glass in Atlanta's Architecture: From Antebellum to Modern Day

 • Larger window panes in commercial buildings

-• Introduction of plate glass for storefronts
+• of plate glass for storefronts

 Case Study: The 1886 Equitable Building, Atlanta’s first “skyscraper,” featured large glass windows, signaling the city’s embrace of modern architecture.